 The Zoo has had a long-standing cooperative relationship with Tri-State Bird Rescue & Research.
 They have always been available to offer medical and nutrition care and advice for both native and non-native birds in our collection.
-In turn, we have been able to give a few of their rescues a home at our Zoo, help with placement of birds at other zoo facilities, purchase difficult to attain feed and supplies and offer freezer space for their large loads of frozen fish.
+In turn, we have been able to give a few of their rescues a home at the Zoo, help with placement of birds at other zoo facilities, purchase difficult to attain feed and supplies and offer freezer space for their large loads of frozen fish.

-Andean Condor Conservation Program; Colombia
+Andean Condor Conservation Program, Colombia

 The Brandywine Zoo has supported research efforts of Andean condors in their home ranges by providing insight and information on our own pair of condors, as well as purchase radio tracking devices for wild condors.
 For more information visit the San Diego Zoo’s condor program page or the SSP fact sheet for Andean condors.